Enso Group: Infrastructure

 The 12.1 km Gurgaon metro rail, called Rapid Metro Gurgaon, was created in JV with Enso Group and a consortium of DLF and IL&FS.
 The group exited the project, however, soon after operations began.
 The joint venture SPV was called ITNL Enso Rail Systems Ltd. The metro runs today and has 11 hauls.

+Information Technology

+Enso Webworks, a part of Enso Group, in 2025, launched InfoProfile, a social media application and website and a VOIP chat software called InfoPhone.